seregioo/hindmarsh-rust/README.md

 ## Usage

 ### Hindmarsh-Rose Rust
-Run the following line to see the different command, arguments and its defaults:
+Run the following line to see the different command, arguments and defaults:
 ```bash
 cargo run --release -p hindmarsh-rose-rs -- -h
 ```